Linkcube/PYSS/ReadMe.md

 audio extension to whatever the stream is using.

 CMD use:
-	-load config_name
++	load config_name
-		+ loads a config of config_name from the config.json file
+		+[TOC]: # " "

-		+ no default
+		 loads a config of config_name from the config.json file no default
-	-save config_name
++	save config_name
-		+ saves the current config (after all args are parsed) to config.json under config_name
+		[TOC]: # " "

-		+ no default
+		 saves the current config (after all args are parsed) to config.json under config_name no default
-	-timeout n
++	timeout n
-		+ sets the global timeout for any spinlocks to n seconds
+        [TOC]: # " "

-		+ defaults to 20
+		 sets the global timeout for any spinlocks to n seconds defaults to 20
-	-file_path foo/bar
++	file_path foo/bar
-		+ sets the file path to store files/folders, use / or C:\ to specify root otherwise it will assume local dir
+        [TOC]: # " "

-		+ defaults to the current dir
+         sets the file path to store files/folders, use / or C:\ to specify root otherwise it will assume local dir defaults to the current dir
-	-file_check_interval
++	file_check_interval
-		+ the interval in seconds at which the server is pinged for a change in song title
+        [TOC]: # " "

-		+ defaults to 1
+		 the interval in seconds at which the server is pinged for a change in song title defaults to 1
-	-dj_url
++	dj_url
-		+ the website url to scrape the DJs name from
+        [TOC]: # " "

-		+ defaults to none
+		 the website url to scrape the DJs name from defaults to none
-	-dj_element
++	dj_element
-		+ the page element to scrape for the DJs name
+        [TOC]: # " "

-		+ defaults to none
+		the page element to scrape for the DJs name defaults to none